 When you add pumping to your regular nursing schedule, you stimulate the production of milk.
 Pumping between feedings or after them increases the frequency at which you empty your breasts.

 Empty breasts are an indication for your body to make more milk.
+This signal triggers your body to start producing more milk.
 So, you should definitely consider using a breast pump if your baby missed a nursing or you still have milk after a breastfeeding session.

 When you’re pumping, try to stay relaxed and think of nursing your baby to stimulate the milk release.
 Focusing your thoughts on your baby triggers the hormones responsible for milk production in your body.